emmanueljs1/nbe/NbE.lagda.md

 really just a list of types.
 This is because a de Brujin representation will be used for variables, so instead of a name, a variable will be an index into the list of types making up the context (i.e. a de Brujin index).
-For example, the variable `x` in the context `Γ , x:S` would be represented simply as the zeroth index.
+For example, the variable `x` in the context `Γ, x:S` would be represented simply as the zeroth index.

 ```agda